Traditional folk music, dance

 and Articles.
 In 2004 the Knaresborough Mummers reached their

 Fair were commissioned to produce the celebratory card shown

 also commissioned to produce a celebratory ale, named "King

 Slasher" after a character from the Blue Stots' Play.
 The Pump

 Clip shown alongside depicts Knaresborough Mummers founder member

 John Burrell in his customary role of King Slasher.
 During his 30

 years with Knaresborough Mummers, John has clocked up some 1500

-November 2014 the Mummers will be celebrating their 40th anniversary!
+November 2014 the Mummers celebrated their 40th anniversary!